mozmeao/infra/apps/mdn/mdn-aws/docs/stage-checklist.md

 ```

 Some tests will fail the first time they are run against a server with cold
 caches.
-Some tests are flakey, and will intermittantly fail.
+Some tests are flaky, and will intermittently fail.
 If a test passes
 once in three tries, we consider it a success.

 * [ ] Functional tests pass